john-telfeyan/self-paced-python-for-data-science/data_science/What is Data Science.md

  4.  **Evaluate** the validity of your data sources

 #### Key concepts:
- - **Scale**:
+ **Scale**:
- - **Data Type**: In computer science, an attribute of firtua information which tells the compiler or interpreter how the programmer intends to use the data.
+ **Data Type**: In computer science, an attribute of virtual information which tells the compiler or database how the programmer intends to use the data.
- -  **Data Validation**:  automated and/or rules-based processes that correct, remove, or flag inaccurate or anomalous information, leaving behind a clean data se
+ **Data Validation**:  automated and/or rules-based processes that correct, remove, or flag inaccurate or anomalous information, leaving behind a clean data.
+	 -   Accept Only Known Valid Data
+	-   Reject Known Bad Data
+	- -   Sanitize Bad Data

 #### Read:
 * **Short**: [https://www.dnb.com/resources/what-is-data-validation.html](https://www.dnb.com/resources/what-is-data-validation.html)
 * **Short**: [https://en.wikipedia.org/wiki/Data_validation](https://en.wikipedia.org/wiki/Data_validation)